Samourai-Wallet/samourai-wallet-android/README.md

 Samourai implementation of multi-hop spend designed to outrun the baying pack of #KYCRunningDogs.

-### Stonewall:
+### STONEWALL:

-Stonewall spend is designed to increase the number of combinations between inputs and outputs (transaction entropy).
+STONEWALL spend is designed to increase the number of combinations between inputs and outputs (transaction entropy).
 It replaces the previously used BIP126.
 The objective is to obtain a positive entropy score using [Boltzmann](https://github.com/Samourai-Wallet/boltzmann) evaluation of the transaction.

 ### Tor: